-Home decor trends for Spring 2022 and what it’s like to attend the largest furnishings industry trade show in the world! ⟹
+Inside: A rookie’s guide to what it’s like to attend the largest furnishings industry trade show in the world and get an advance peek at current home decor trends! ➡

-As someone who loves to look at beautiful rooms full of furniture and accessories, it was a real treat for me to visit High Point Market for the first time this spring!
+As someone who loves to look at beautiful rooms full of furniture and accessories, I was in heaven to be able to visit High Point Market for the first time.

-As I said, the market is HUGE so we limited our visit mostly to the two main central buildings.
-There is so much to see with offerings for all kinds of decorating styles.
-I mostly took photos of things I thought were pretty and interesting, but hopefully this will make you feel like you visited with me and give you some insight as to what High Point Market is all about!
+I took photos of so many beautiful items and hopefully this will make you feel like you visited with me and give you some insight as to what High Point Market is all about!

 Trends at High Point Market for Spring 2022.